dw617/Modern-Driver-Management-II/README.md

 * Enterprise driver pack from Dell gets placed in each folder and a package is created.
 * In the TS, I align the packageID to Make/Model query.
 * Powershell script does the rest: >
-    * Downloads content
+    * Downloads content from DP
-    * Reads the filename, pulls out Make, Model, Driver Version, OS version, etc - captures these as variables.
+    * Reads the filename, pulls out Make, Model, Driver Version, OS version, etc and captures these as variables.
 Dell doesn't have consistent filenames for driver             packs, so there's a bunch of regex matching to help with this.
     * Extracts exe or cab file, then runs dism with a recurse to install the drivers.
-    * Various reporting bits to our OSD dashboard, local registry and a log file is written in the ccm logs area.
+    * Various reporting bits (via TS Variables) to our OSD dashboard and local registry.
+Also a log file is written in the ccm logs area.

 See the word document for more details on how to integrate this into your TS.